 - General (Level 3) entry: CEFR mid B1 or IELTS 4.5

 - 19 weeks full-time, including holidays (if applicable)

 Courses Currently Under Development at Toi Ohomai, or Offered at Other Institutions

-- certificate and diploma courses at Level 4 and 5
+- Pathway to other courses at Level 3 and 4